LeivoSepp/Smart-heating-management-with-Shelly/README.md

 6. Configure Initial Parameters:
     - Set heating mode based on your requirements.
-    - Set the Elektrilevi network package.
+    - Set the Elektrilevi or Imatra network package.
     - Set the output relay mode: normal or inverted.
     - Set the price when the heating is always on.
     - Set the highest price when the heating will never turn on.